joao-a-costa/IngenicoLaneReceiptParser/README.md

 # IngenicoLaneReceiptParser
 HTML parser for Ingenico TPA receipts

-When TPA sends receipt event to print, the document is in HTML.
-This parses the HTML to objects so you can send the info you need to the printer.
+This project provides an HTML parsing solution that caters to Ingenico TPA receipts, allowing you to effortlessly extract relevant information from an HTML document.
+When a receipt event is sent to print, the information is typically embedded in HTML format, making it difficult to access and process.
+The parser seamlessly converts the HTML into objects, making it easier to extract specific data and streamline your printing processes.

 Sample:
 ````